NiklasEi/bevy_kira_audio/README.md

 [![license](https://img.shields.io/crates/l/bevy_kira_audio)](https://github.com/NiklasEi/bevy_kira_audio/blob/main/LICENSE.md)
 [![Crates.io](https://img.shields.io/crates/d/bevy_kira_audio.svg)](https://crates.io/crates/bevy_kira_audio)

-This bevy plugin is intended to try integrating [Kira][kira] into Bevy.
+This bevy plugin is intended to test an integration of [Kira][kira] into Bevy.
 The goal is to replace or update `bevy_audio`, if Kira turns out to be a good approach.
-Currently, this plugin can play `ogg`, `mp3`, `flac`, and `wav` formats and supports web builds for everything except `mp3`.
+Currently, this plugin can play `ogg`, `mp3`, `flac`, and `wav` formats and supports web builds.

-You can check out the `examples` directory in this repository for a display of this plugin's functionality.
+Sound can be played in channels.
+Each channel has controls to pause or stop playback and can change the volume, playback speed, and panning of all sounds playing in it.
+You can easily add new channels and access them through Bevy's ECS (see the [`custom_channel` example](examples/custom_channel.rs)).

 ## Usage

 *Note: the Bevy feature `bevy_audio` is enabled by default and not compatible with this plugin.
 Make sure to not have the `bevy_audio` feature enabled if you want to use `bevy_kira_audio`.
 The same goes for Bevy's `vorbis` feature.
-See [Bevys' Cargo file](https://github.com/bevyengine/bevy/blob/v0.7.0/Cargo.toml#L20-L29) for a list of all default features of version `0.7` and list them manually in your Cargo file excluding the ones you do not want.*
+See [Bevys' Cargo file](https://github.com/bevyengine/bevy/blob/v0.7.0/Cargo.toml#L20-L29) for a list of all default features of version `0.7` and list them manually in your Cargo file excluding the ones you do not want.
+Make sure to set `default-features` to false for the Bevy dependency in your Cargo file.*

 To play audio, you usually want to load audio files as assets.
 This requires `AssetLoaders`. `bevy_kira_audio` comes with loaders for most common audio formats.
 You can enable them with the features `ogg` (enabled by default), `mp3`, `wav`, or `flac`.
 The following example assumes that the feature `ogg` is enabled.